Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 ### ID

-In the previous code snippet, `"example.app"` is the **application ID**.
+In the previous code snippet, `"com.example"` is the **application ID**.
 This ID will be used to identify the application on the user's OS.
 It should be unique, meaning that no other application on the user's operating system shares this ID.

-The application ID has to contain at least one `.` and should be a human-readable identifier.
-For example, if our app is called "Foo Image Manipulation Program", a good-practice ID would be `org.foo_image_manipulation_program` or `foo_image_manipulation_program.app`.
+The application ID has to contain at least one `.` and should be a human-readable identifier in [RDNN format](https://docs.flatpak.org/en/latest/conventions.html#application-ids).
+For example, if our app is called "Foo Image Manipulation Program" and the apps website domain is `fimp.org`, we should use `org.fimp` as our ID.

 !!! warning "Running two apps with the same ID"
     If two applications with the same ID are active at the same time, **they will share assets**.

     This may introduce side effects, if both instances modify the same internal variable or widget, it may create a [race-condition](https://en.wikipedia.org/wiki/Race_condition#In_software).

-    To avoid this, we should consider designing your application with this in mind, or give each `Application` instance a new ID.

 ### Starting / Ending Runtime

-`run!` starts the application.
+[`run!`](@ref) starts the application.
 This function initializes the various back-ends needed to show widgets, after which it emits signal `activate`.
 This is why we cannot initialize a widget before `run!` was called, or we will get an error:

 ```
 julia> label = Label()